-- 44. Where a regulated institution conducts insurance business outside Australia, it must notify APRA, in writing, if it becomes aware that: - (a) its right to conduct business in that jurisdiction has ceased; or - (b) its right to conduct insurance business has been limited by a law of the jurisdiction in which the business is being conducted; or

-- (c) its right to conduct insurance business has been otherwise materially affected under a law of the jurisdiction in which the business is being conducted; or - (d) its right to conduct insurance business has otherwise been withdrawn.
+- 44. Where a regulated institution conducts insurance business outside Australia, it must notify APRA, in writing, if it becomes aware that: - (a) its right to conduct business in that jurisdiction has ceased; - (b) its right to conduct insurance business has been limited by a law of the jurisdiction in which the business is being conducted; - (c) its right to conduct insurance business has been otherwise materially affected under a law of the jurisdiction in which the business is being conducted; or - (d) its right to conduct insurance business has otherwise been withdrawn.

-Written notification must be provided to APRA.
-This notification must be provide within 10 business days of the event occurring for an insurer, or within one month for a Level 2 insurance group.
+This notification must be provided within 10 business days of the event occurring for an insurer, or within one month of the event occurring for a Level 2 insurance group.